thinkorswim vs. E*Trade Introduction

 Fourth Is Mobile Apps

-- Tax-lot choices
+- Tax-lot options

-- Price slider toggle switch
+- Price slider toggle

-Both apps offer simulated trading.
+Both apps have simulated trading.

 Fifth, E*Trade Pro vs Thinkorswim